Experimental reference data (vqfetch reference)¶

 hand-curating the numbers.

-The data is public domain (US Government work; cite as NIST Standard Reference Database 101, DOI 10.18434/T47C7Z).
+The source is NIST Standard Reference Database 101, DOI 10.18434/T47C7Z (Release 22, May 2022, Editor: R. D. Johnson III).
+Citation is required for published work; the DOI travels with every fetched record.
 One URL per molecule, one parser, one HTTP request, full provenance preserved.

 What it pulls¶